 Located in the Riverdale community, Carver Park totals 19.24 acres and features a gymnasium, indoor swimming pool, fitness center, boxing ring, and multi-purpose clubrooms.
-Outside, the park offers a playground, baseball diamonds, and basketball courts.
+Outside, the park offers a playground, baseball diamonds, batting cage, sand volleyball court, basketball courts and 3 picnic grove.
 Many of these spaces are available for rental including our multi-purpose clubrooms and fields.

-Park-goers can participate in seasonal sports, boxing, Inner City Basketball, Inner City Baseball, and Inner City Football.
+Park-goers can participate in seasonal sports, boxing, Inner City Basketball, Inner City Baseball, swimming, and Jr. Bears Football.
 After school programs are offered throughout the school year, and in the summer youth attend the Chicago Park District’s popular six-week day camp.

 In addition to a menu of programs, Carver Park hosts special events throughout the year for the entire family including holiday-themed events.